PrasadP744/SRE-TASK/README.md

 **Impact**: Slightly reduced security for the OAuth2 flow between Gitea and Authelia.

-**Status**: This is a known limitation in Gitea's OAuth2 client implementation.
+**Status**: This is a known limitation in Gitea's OAuth2 client implementation as per official documentation.

 **Future**: PKCE support may be added in future Gitea releases.
 Monitor [Gitea GitHub Issues](https://github.com/go-gitea/gitea/issues) for updates.